Admission Requirements for ABA Graduate Certificate Program

 Students may enter the ABA Graduate Certificate program in two ways:

-1. Applicants to the ABA Graduate Certificate program must demonstrate completion of a Master’s Degree with a minimum 3.0 grade point average.
+1. Applicants to the ABA Graduate Certificate program must demonstrate completion of a Master’s Degree with a minimum 3.0 grade point average prior to entry.
 To be eligible for consideration, applications must include submission of the following materials:

 - all graduate admission materials required by the university (below)